-Seamab currently benefits from the support of two patrons: Sir George Reid and Lady Daphne Reid.
-Both have been involved with Seamab for a number of years and their support demonstrates their confidence in the services we provide.
+Seamab currently benefits from the support of three patrons: Sir George Reid and Lady Daphne Reid and Gerard Eadie CBE.
+Their support demonstrates their confidence in the services we provide.

 The Board of Trustees provides strategic direction for the organisation and oversees the work of the senior management team and the delivery of our services.
 Trustees meet regularly and are kept fully informed of the work of the organisation.

-The senior management team at Seamab consists of the Chief executive, Head of Care, Head of Education, Senior Team Manager, Learning Coordinator and Fundraising Manager.
+The senior management team at Seamab consists of the Chief Executive, Head of Care, Learning Co-ordinator and Fundraising Manager.

 Joanna joined Seamab in 2011.
 A qualified social worker, Joanna has worked in a number of different settings including local authorities, the independent sector and national inspectorates.
 As an inspector, Joanna worked with HMIe and SWIA, contributing to national inspection programmes and publications.
 Having begun her social work career as a residential care worker, Joanna has remained committed to providing high quality care and education for children.